-Obstruction occurs at the level of the terminal ileum (unlike the colonic obstruction caused by meconium plug syndrome Meconium Plug Syndrome Meconium plug syndrome is colonic obstruction caused by thick meconium.
-Diagnosis is based on radiographic contrast enema and sometimes testing for Hirschsprung disease.
-Treatment is radiographic... read more ) and may be diagnosed by prenatal ultrasonography.
+The obstruction typically occurs at the level of the terminal ileum (unlike the colonic obstruction caused by meconium plug syndrome Meconium Plug Syndrome Meconium plug syndrome is colonic obstruction caused by thick meconium.
+Diagnosis is based on radiographic contrast enema and sometimes testing for Hirschsprung disease (because failure to pass... read more ) and may be diagnosed by prenatal ultrasonography.
 Distal to the obstruction, the colon is narrow and empty or contains small amounts of desiccated meconium pellets.
 The relatively empty, small-caliber colon is called a microcolon and is secondary to disuse.

 Prenatal ultrasonography can detect changes in utero suggestive of cystic fibrosis and meconium ileus (eg, dilated bowel, polyhydramnios), but these changes are not specific.